Writing Makefiles for Python Projects

 have an up-to-date venv installed.

-same: it puts the venv before anything else in your PATH
+same: it puts the venv before anything else in your PATH, therefore each

 $ make test